s0met1m3s/UdemyCppExercises/10_Advanced/AdasGui5/Exercise.md

 In this exercise, we will extend the vehicle and lane information.

-### Exercise 1
+### Intro

-Add a new enum class for the ObjectClassType with the following type:
+A new enum class for the ObjectClassType with the following type was added:

 - car
 - truck
 - motorbike
 - none/unknown

-Add a new enum class for the LaneClassType with the following type:
+A new enum class for the LaneClassType with the following type was added:

 - normal
 - acceleration